igba98/wagesa/code.md

 	•	Keep components client-side where they use Zustand/hooks.
 	•	Keep UI clean, minimal, and touch-friendly.

-Deliverable: A running Next.js app where all above screens function with in‑memory state and role‑based UI, suitable for demo to Wagesa Event Co.
+Deliverable: A running Next.js app where all above screens function with in‑memory state and role‑based UI, suitable for demo to Wegesa Event Co.

 note: colours for project are black and white only